ibm-cloud-docs/solution-tutorials/static-files-cdn.md

-1. Go in the Bluemix catalog
+1. Go in the Catalog
 2. Click on **Storage** and then **Object Storage**
 3. Select **Cloud Object Storage** and click **Create** and **Create**.
 4. Click **Create Bucket**.